MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 ## A real-world example of a Generator

-Rather than the rather simplistic example Generators that are normally shown in blog posts and tutorials, I prefer to use a real-world example.
+Rather than the usual simplistic example Generators that are normally shown in blog posts and tutorials, I prefer to use a real-world example.
 In this case, a handler for reading `.gpx` files.
 A [GPX](http://www.topografix.com/gpx.asp) (or GPS eXchange format) file is an XML file format for storing coordinate data.
 It can store waypoints, tracks, and routes; and is commonly used by the GPS trackers worn by hikers and joggers.
 Those of my cats that spend a lot of their time out of doors are equipped with miniaturised trackers so that I can subsequently read the files and see where they've been, and discover their "favourite" haunts so that I know where they're most likely to be when I need to go out searching for them.

 ![Roman wearing his GPS Tracker](https://raw.githubusercontent.com/MarkBaker/GeneratorFunctionExamples/master/images/Roman%20and%20GPS%20Tracker.png)